scls-cs/cs2022/function/hw1.rst

 Geometry I
 ---------
 Please type the code example :ref:`geo` in onlineGDB.
 Run the code and test it with your inputs.
-It is recommend to manually type the code by yourself, but copy and paste is perfectly as well.
+It is recommended to manually type the code by yourself, but copy and paste is fine as well.

 Geometry II
 -----------